NollieBigHeel/Steele-Co/README.md

-# Steele-Co
+# Steele & Co
-frontend website using HTML, CSS and Bootsrap
+This is a reactive frontend website using HTML, CSS and Bootsrap, based of my friends company.